 \begin{remark} If $\Omega$ is $\sigma$-compact, then $\mathcal{A}$ in $\tau_{\mathcal{K}}$ is metrisable, as the topology is induced by a countable separating family of semi-norms \cite[Remark 1.38, c), p.
 28]{Rudin1991}.
 If moreover $\Omega$ is separable, then for each compact set $K\subset\Omega$ the space $\mathcal{C}(K)$ is separable, as follows by the Stone--Weierstrass theorem, so that $\mathcal{A}$ is separable.
-Therefore separability and $\sigma$-compactness of $\Omega$ imply that $\mathcal{A}^*$ in the weak* topology is metrisable. \end{remark}
+Therefore separability and $\sigma$-compactness of $\Omega$ imply that $\mathcal{A}^*$ in the weak* topology is metrisable on its compact subsets. \end{remark}